raduanastase/Front-end-Developer-Interview-Questions/README.md

 * Explain how a browser determines what elements match a CSS selector.
 * Describe pseudo-elements and discuss what they are used for.
 * Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.
+    * _Every element on a page is a rectangular.
+The box model refers to the way that rectangular is formed and how its size is calculated._
+    * _What gives a div the ability to implement the box model is the css property `box-sizing`.
+It can have three values:_
+        * _`content-box`: the default value. width = content_
+        * _`border-box`: width = content + padding + border_
+        * _`padding-box`: width = content + padding_
 * What does ```* { box-sizing: border-box; }``` do?
 What are its advantages?
+    * _I know that it was the default value of IE and the most popular option because it makes it easier to create responsive layouts._
 * List as many values for the display property that you can remember.
+    * _none, block, inline-block, inline, table, table-cell, flex_
 * What's the difference between inline and inline-block?
+    * _Inline can't have width and height set, but inline-block can._
 * What's the difference between a relative, fixed, absolute and statically positioned element?
+    * _Static is the default value.
+The left, top etc. values don't work._
+    * _The fixed element is positioned fixed regarding to the viewport.
+Even when the user scrolls the page, the element remain in the same spot._
+    * _Relative is used if you like the static position but you want it changed a little._
+    * _Absolute is used to position an element to a specified position according to the closest parent that has the position set to fixed or absolute, or the original container._
 * The 'C' in CSS stands for Cascading.
 How is priority determined in assigning styles (a few examples)?
 How can you use this system to your advantage?
+    * _The CSS priority (or specificity) from down to up:_
+        * _type selector: `div, h1`, pseudo-elements: `:before`_
+        * _class selector: `.class-example`, attribute selector: `[type="radio"]`, pseudo-classes: `:hover`_
+        * _id selector: `#myId`_
+        * _inline CSS_
+        * _the `!important` exception_
 * What existing CSS frameworks have you used locally, or in production?
 How would you change/improve them?
+    * _Foundation Zurb with SASS._
 * Have you played around with the new CSS Flexbox or Grid specs?
+    * _No, I just read about it.
+I know they are useful for responsive design._
 * How is responsive design different from adaptive design?
+    * _Responsive is when elements are moved and changed according to the screen in real time, and adaptive design is when they change on specific sizes (they snap)._
 * Have you ever worked with retina graphics?
 If so, when and what techniques did you use?
 * Is there any reason you'd want to use `translate()` instead of *absolute positioning*, or vice-versa?
 And why?